ChienDainn/Portfolio_C1/README.md

 # Portfolio C1
 Hello, everyone!
-Allow me to introduce myself.
-I’m Eki Zulfar Rachman, and today, I’d like to share a portfolio website project that I’ve developed.
+I’d like to share a portfolio website project

 Tech Stack Used:
 - ReactJS